jlyons210/discord-bot-ol-bootsie/README.md

 ```

 ## Version history

+### 0.6.4 (2023-04-30)
+* Issue #46 - A bot @-mention with additional bots tagged will now strip the other bot tags instead of translating to name.
+  * Sometimes bots take other bot names into consideration in their prompt responses, which is undesired behavior.

 ### 0.6.3 (2023-04-30)
 * Issue #39 - Moved libDiscord.pruneOldThreadMessages() from the message received handler to a 15 second timer job to prevent extraneous executions and debug logging.